ashweeni-b/c-practice-problems/03-perimeter-of-rectangle/README.md

 ---

 ### Input
-A single line containing sides a and b.
+Two integers a and b representing the sides of rectangle.

 ### Output
-A single line containing perimeter of rectangle N.
+Print a single integer - the area of rectangle with sides a and b.

 ---